Swansea University DSA Assessment Centre

 - Student Finance England students may be required to contribute towards the cost of computer equipment (usually no more than £200).
 If you are advised during your assessment that you need to make a contribution, but anticipate difficulties, please tell the assessor.
 They will be able to advise of potential support options.

 - If you are recommended transport costs (e.g. a Taxi, or mileage) as part of your DSA, this will always be less the cost of the same journey on public transport, or a sum equivalent to that journey.
+You will need to pay this contribution- your funding body will advise how this takes place.

-- If you wish to consider upgrading computer equipment or other support recommended to a high level, you will need to pay the difference between what is recommended and cost of the upgrade.
+- If you wish to consider upgrading computer equipment or other support recommended to a higher level, you will need to pay the difference between what is recommended and cost of the upgrade.
 You may also need to pay additional warranty and insurance fees.

 - If you are assessed before you enrol on a university course, receive recommended equipment, but do not start the course (or an alternative), your funding body may ask for some or all the equipment to be returned.
-This may also be the case if you withdraw from a course in the early stages without transferring to another course.
+This may also be the case if you withdraw from a course in the early stages without transferring to another.

 - It is likely that you may have already paid for diagnostic or medical evidence in order to meet the DSA eligibility criteria.
 If you disclose additional conditions that you wish to be considered in relation to the DSA, you will need to provide your funding body with suitable evidence.
 There is a possiblity that further costs may be incurred in order to obtain this.
 We are happy to offer advise regarding additional conditions, and how they could best be handled in the context of DSA.